Are you a DIY hobbyist or professional who needs a tool that can cut through anything?

 The well-positioned pivoting foot provides extra stability when cutting through the hardened material.
-This helps you with saw blade not to get wear out quickly and allows you a comfortable and controlled cut.
+This helps you with saw blade not to get worn out quickly and allows you a comfortable and controlled cut.

 See More information on SKIL Variable Speed Reciprocating Saw

-Makita is a well-known brand in manufacturing residential and industrial grade tools.
-The 15-amp corded reciprocating saw is targeted toward a hardcore hobbyist and professional contractors.
+Makita is a well-known brand in manufacturing residential and industrial-grade tools.
+The 15-amp corded reciprocating saw is targeted toward hardcore hobbyists and professional contractors.

 The 15-amp motor and the sturdy saw design provides excellent power and performance with fewer vibrations.

-You have lots of cutting option with this reciprocating saw.
+You have lots of cutting options with this reciprocating saw.
 The 4 positions orbital/straight cutting actions provide more flexibility in cutting.

 You can also turn on the variable speed control mode to match the cutting speed to the type of cutting material.
 This makes the cutting job much cleaner and faster.

-The safety of the tool is another feature which you will appreciate on this saw.
-The built-in clutch reduces gear damage by disengaging gears if blade binds.
+The safety of the tool is another feature that you will appreciate on this saw.
+The built-in clutch reduces gear damage by disengaging gears if the blade binds.

 This is an excellent safety feature as it protects both the tool and the user.
 Since it reduces the chance of snapping the blade, which could quickly damage the machine or hurt the user.

-The tool-less blade design change allows you to change dull or cracked blade quickly.
+The tool-less blade design change allows you to change dull or cracked blades quickly.
 You can adjust the shoe to five-different positions as per your need and comfort level.